dnordby/css-library/README.md

 `<link rel="stylesheet" type="text/css" href="[your-path-to-file]/gridX.css">`

 ## Grid
-gridX is a lightweight grid system inspired by [Bootstrap](http://getbootstrap.com/) and follows similar naming conventions. gridX allows you to specify the number of columns your design will support, gutter width, and breakpoints.
+gridX is a lightweight grid system inspired by [Bootstrap](http://getbootstrap.com/) and follows similar naming conventions. gridX allows you to specify the (X) number of columns your design will support, gutter width, and breakpoints.
+Sample markup:
 ```
 <div class="container-fluid">
 	<div class="row">